Conflux-Chain/confura/README.md

 ### Blockchain Sync

-You can use the `sync` subcommand to start sync service, including DB/ETH sync as well as fast catchup.
+You can use the `sync` subcommand to start sync service, including DB and ETH sync.

 > Usage:
 >   confura sync [flags]